belisario-afk/cakepop-ledger/CODE_OF_CONDUCT.md

 # Code of Conduct

-Be respectful, inclusive, and constructive.
-No harassment or discrimination.
-Maintain focus on improving SmallBatch.
+Be respectful, constructive, and inclusive.
+- No harassment or discrimination.
+- Keep contributions focused on improving SmallBatch.
+- Violations may lead to revocation of contribution privileges.

+Adapted loosely from the Contributor Covenant.